humnasaeed/TrilaterationPosition/README.md

 ## Next Steps?

-Accuracy: Enhancing overall accuracy and ensuring the tag position increases accuracy with added anchors.
+The next steps of the project using this algorithm:

+##Real-Time Data Integration

-Live Updates: Implement real-time position updates by integrating the algorithm with live data sources or sensors.
-This could involve using sockets or other communication methods to update the tag's position dynamically.
+To enable real-time position updates, integrate the trilateration algorithm with live sensor data.
+Configure sensors to provide frequent distance measurements and use efficient communication methods to transmit this data to your system.
+Implement real-time processing to continuously update the tag's position and visualize it dynamically on a web interface or graphical display.